CVI: Causes, diagnosis and modern treatment options

 Prevention and lifestyle changes

-Prevention plays a crucial role in preventing or slowing down the progression of chronic venous insufficiency.
-People with a genetic predisposition or risk factors in particular should take care of their veins and make certain lifestyle changes.
+Prevention plays a crucial role in preventing or slowing the progression of chronic venous insufficiency.
+People with a genetic predisposition or risk factors in particular should pay attention to their veins and make certain lifestyle changes.

 1. regular exercise

 Regular exercise promotes blood circulation and prevents blood from pooling in the legs.
-Endurance sports such as walking, swimming or cycling are particularly effective, as they activate the calf muscles and support venous return.
-People who have to sit or stand for long periods should take regular exercise breaks.
+Endurance sports such as walking, swimming or cycling are particularly effective because they activate the calf muscles and support venous return.
+People who have to sit or stand for long periods should take regular breaks to move around.

 2. weight management